Open-Dataplatform/osiris-egress-api/README.md

 ## Configuration

-The application needs a configuration file *conf.ini* (see *conf.example.ini*).
-This file must be place in the root of the project or in the location */etc/osiris/conf.ini*.
+The application needs a configuration file `conf.ini` (see `conf.example.ini`).
+This file must be placed in the root of the project or in the locations `/etc/osiris/conf.ini` or `/etc/osiris-egress/conf.ini`.

 ```
 [Logging]